GNOME/gtk/demos/node-editor/node-format.md

 If the given font does not exist or the given glyphs are invalid for the given font, an error node will be returned.

+Possible values for hint-style are none, slight or full.
+Possible value for antialias are none or gray.

 ### texture